WebOrigami/docs/content/language/expressions.md

 }
 ```

-Each time this object is asked for the value of `index.html`, Origami will invoke `createPage.js()` and return that result.
+The first time this object is asked for the value of `index.html`, Origami will invoke `createPage.js()` and return that result.
 The above is roughly equivalent to the following JavaScript syntax:

 ```js
 /* JavaScript approximation of the above */